moxiegirl/tutorial-changes/multi-player-storage.md

 - looking up the profiles and statuses of other users

 The basic identity and storage services are provided by `blockstack.js`.
-To test the application, you need to have already registered a Blockstack ID.
+To test the application, you need to have already [registered a Blockstack ID](ids-introduction.md).

 The tutorial relies on the `npm` dependency manager.
-Before you begin, verify you have installed `npm` using the `which` command to verify.
+Before you begin, verify you have installed `npm` using the `which` command.

 ```bash
 $ which npm